How do I get to the BVI?

 Beef Island is a very small airport, so a lot of students fly to St. Thomas (STT) and then take the public ferry, or private water taxi, from St. Thomas.

-On arrival you will be asked to pay a $10 an 'Environmental and Tourism Levy'
+On arrival you will be asked to pay an 'Environmental and Tourism Levy' which is $10.

 It is a 5 minute taxi ride to our base from the ferry dock, 30 minutes from the airport.